 The frequency of CHF is not known.
 The prevalence has been estimated to be 1/10,000 -20,000 based on the prevalence of ciliopathies that are associated with CHF.

 CHF is diagnosed by ultrasound exam and magnetic resonance imaging of the liver and kidneys, and rarely, by liver biopsy.
-Family history, physical exam, and various tests including kidney function tests, X-rays, eye exam, brain MRI, and molecular genetic testing can help to determine the underlying FCD syndrome.
+CHF and Caroli’s syndrome are often associated with cystic disease of the kidneys.
+Family history, physical exam, and various tests including kidney ultrasound exam, kidney function tests, X-rays, eye exam, brain MRI, and molecular genetic testing can help to determine the underlying FCD syndrome.

 Treatment of CHF is symptomatic and supportive.
 Complications of CHF including gastrointestinal bleeding, hypersplenism and cholangitis can be routinely treated.
 Treatment is not available to correct the developmental abnormalities in the portal veins and bile ducts or reverse the fibrosis.

-Affected individuals should avoid alcohol and nonsteroidal anti-inflammatory drugs (NSAIDS).
+Affected individuals should avoid alcohol, medications known to impair liver function, and nonsteroidal anti-inflammatory drugs (NSAIDS).